g3w-suite/g3w-suite-documentation/g3wsuite_client.md

  * ![ ](images/manual/icon_navigation_geolocation.png) **`geolocation`:** geolocation tool (useful for consultation from tablet)
  * ![ ](images/manual/icon_navigation_nominatim.png) **`nominatin`:** search tools for addresses and toponyms based on OSM
  * ![ ](images/manual/icon_navigation_streetview.png) **`streetview`:** Google StreetView on your map
+    * in the presence of GoogleMaps API Key, StreetView it is integrated on the client and synchronized with the position and direction of the icon on the map
+    * in the absence of GoogleMaps API Key, StreetView it will open on a new browse tab without the aspects of synchronization with the map
  * ![ ](images/manual/icon_navigation_lunghezza.png) **`length`:** linear measuring instrument
  * ![ ](images/manual/icon_navigation_area.png) **`area`:** tool for measuring surfaces
  * ![ ](images/manual/icon_navigation_addlayer.png) **`addlayers`:** tool for temporarily uploading GML, GeoJson, KML, GPX, SHP (zipped) and CSV with coordinate to WebGis.
 These layers will remain until the end of the work session